-Toward the end of the first semester is the Freshman Check-in, a 1-on-1 meeting with a faculty member.
-This is meant to give students additional support and is not a formal assessment.
-This is about artistic and academic development, students can express concerns, and seek guidance as they acclimate to the rigor of the Filmmaking program.
+Freshman Check-in, a 1-on-1 meeting with a faculty member occurs toward the end of the first semester.
+This not a formal assessment.
+Rather, it is a means of providing additional support to students.
+This is about artistic and academic development where students can express concerns and seek guidance as they acclimate to the rigor of the Filmmaking program.